 Following previously described methods, we used customized MATLAB software to estimate the frequency tuning curves for individual voxels based on a linear temporal model of the fMRI BOLD response time course (Thomas et al., 2014).
 Briefly, analysis began by defining a stimulus time course, which indicates the presence or absence of a particular frequency over time.
 This stimulus time course was convolved with each subject’s estimated hemodynamic response function (HDR) modeled as a gamma probability density function (Boynton et al., 1996).
 Each voxel’s response was modeled using the 1-dimensional Gaussian function g(f), defined over frequency (in log space).
 The center (f0) of each Gaussian corresponds to the best frequency of the voxel, while the standard deviation (σ) was transformed into bandwidth values by calculating the full width half maximum (FWHM) in terms of octaves.
 A predicted time course was then generated for each voxel by calculating the linear sum of the overlap between the hemodynamically blurred stimulus time course and the pRF model.
 Finally, model fits for each voxel were obtained using a nonlinear search algorithm that iterated towards model parameters that maximize the correlation value (goodness-of-fit) between the voxel’s pRF predicted time course and the acquired fMRI BOLD response time course.

 The procedure described above included a few modifications from our original pRF analysis.
-First, we applied static power-law nonlinearity to the Gaussian model by including a free exponent parameter (n) to account for non-linear summation of the BOLD response according to the compressive spatial summation (CSS) model developed by Kay et al. (2013).
+First, we applied static power-law nonlinearity to the Gaussian model by including a free exponent parameter (n) to account for non-linear summation of the BOLD response according to the compressive spatial summation (CSS) model (Kay et al., 2013).
 The incorporation of this static non-linearity, which is applied after the initial fitting of the linear model, has been shown to more accurately explain BOLD activity and improve overall receptive field fits.
 Second, we constrained the Gaussian standard deviation (σ) to values greater than 0.015 (due to the resolution of frequencies presented) and exponent parameter (n) to values between 0 and 1.

 After fitting, only voxels with a pRF correlation value (goodness-of-fit) above 0.15 were retained for song decoding and reconstruction (526, 529, 244 voxels for subjects S1-S3, respectively).
 Critically, all voxels with pRF fits above this threshold within PAC were included.
 As demonstrated in Figure 1B, pRF center (f0) values formed two mirror-symmetric tonotopic gradients corresponding to the primary auditory fields A1 and R in both hemispheres of all subjects.
 No clear organization was observed for either pRF bandwidth values (average bandwidth in octaves ± SD, S1 = 3.385 ± 2.807, S2 = 3.732 ± 1.634, S3 = 2.219 ± 1.201), or exponent parameters (average value of n ± SD; S1 = 0.587 ± 0.310, S2 = 0.611 ± 0.228, and S3 = 0.726 ± 0.318).